microsoft/coe-starter-kit/coe-cli/docs/alm/scenarios/devops-deployment-model.md

 In this scenario the following is assumed:

-- Single Power Platform Maker Deployment with Shared Power Platform Environments for the Maker Canvas Application, Validation, Test and Production Environments
+- Single Power Platform Advanced Maker Deployment with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test and Production Environments

-- Single Shared Azure DevOps where all Makers collaborate on Solutions.
+- Single Shared Azure DevOps where all Advanced Makers collaborate on Solutions.

 ### Power Platform 1 to Many DevOps

 In this scenario the following is assumed:

-- Single Power Platform Maker Deployment with Shared Power Platform Environments for the Maker Canvas Application, Validation, Test and Production Environments
+- Single Power Platform Advanced Maker Deployment with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test and Production Environments

 - Multiple Azure DevOps for different teams or Business Units.